 Redefining Progress in an Infinite Game

 So, what does progress look like when the goal isn’t finishing?
 What happens when every answer generates ten new questions?
-What happens when “enough” is no longer dictated by resource constraints but by our capacity to stop?

 The Hidden Costs of Infinite Possibility